Use space to open navigation items

 This large-scale project includes:

-- Road, pavement, pathway, bridge and drainage works
+• Road, pavement, pathway, bridge and drainage works,

-- Improved access during flooding
+• Improved access during flooding, and

-- New traffic signals at the intersection of Shone Avenue and West Dapto Road.
+• New traffic signals at the intersection of Shone Avenue and West Dapto Road.

 Will I still be able to access my property?

-- Fairwater Drive / Fowlers Road with M1 access
+• Fairwater Drive/Fowlers Road with M1 access,

-- Bong Bong Road (no trucks)
+• Bong Bong Road (no trucks),

-- Princes Highway (northern access)
+• Princes Highway (northern access), and

-- Darkes Road (no trucks)
+• Darkes Road (no trucks).

 Properties located within the worksite with direct driveway access will have access maintained throughout construction.
 The contractor will manage this access with information provided directly to those impacted.